sembooooo/BaremetalPi_Learning/Baremetal_2.md

 There are actually two types of mailboxes
 1. Those that are present in GPU
 2. Those that are present in bcm28xx chip.

-Here i am referring to the second category mailboxes in raspberry pi every core is given  3 Mailboxes.
+Here i am referring to the second category mailboxes.
+In raspberry pi every core is given  3 Mailboxes.
 In order to write into them we need to write in one address and in order to read or clear them we need to do this at other address. here below i have given for all cores mailbox 3 0x4000_008C Core 0 Mailbox 3 write - set (WO)